hertze/Halation/README.md

 ## Recipes

-The script takes five settings, written as a semicolon-separated text string (recipe):
+The script takes nine settings, written as a semicolon-separated text string (recipe):

 1. The highlight threshold, from `1` to `255`.